Work with engines

 Create an engine using the UI

-Select the (+) icon and choose Create new engine.
+- Select Create new engine.

-Enter the engine name, type, and number of nodes.
-Select Create new engine.
+- Enter the engine name, type, and number of nodes.

 Create an engine using the API

-To create an engine, use the CREATE ENGINE command.
+To create an engine, use CREATE ENGINE.

-The following code example creates an engine with one cluster containing two nodes of type ‘S’.
+The following code example creates an engine with one cluster containing two nodes of type S

 CREATE ENGINE myengine;

-The following code example creates an engine with two nodes of type ‘M’.
+The following code example creates an engine with two nodes of type M

 CREATE ENGINE myengine WITH